 - Feeling dizzy and fainting 7,8

-In order to avoid developing the above symptoms of an alcohol/antibiotic interaction, you should avoid drinking alcohol for the duration of the course of your medication and for at least 3 days after.
+To avoid developing the above symptoms of an alcohol/antibiotic interaction, you should avoid drinking alcohol for the duration of the course of your medication and at least three days after.

 Antibiotics you should avoid drinking alcohol with include:

 - Tinidazole (Tindamax)